My Tokyo Guide

 Relax by the Sumida River while being wrapped in the beauty of spring.
 Sumida Park—between Azumabashi and Sakurabashi bridges—is a gorgeous place to enjoy the cherry blossoms.
-From the riverside, you can gaze at more than 500 cherry blossom trees lining both sides of the river and even get a great view of Tokyo Skytree.
+From the riverside, you can gaze at around 1,000 cherry blossom trees lining both sides of the river and even get a great view of TOKYO SKYTREE.
 Why not enjoy a springtime walk under the trees or a fantastic river cruise to take in the blossoms?
 The cherry blossom illuminations from early evening are especially lovely and not to be missed.

 Enjoy the cherry blossoms along the Kanda River at Edogawa Park.
 These dainty, white flowers veil the cityscape and Edogawa Park is sure to be a top contender for your favorite cherry blossom viewing spot.
 You'll love this 500-meter stretch with over 200 cherry trees.
 It's a great place to take things slow and appreciate the views by day or by night.

-The Shakujiigawa River empties into the Sumida River, but before it does, it's a great cherry-blossom river in its own right.
+The Shakujii River empties into the Sumida River, but before it does, it's a great cherry-blossom river in its own right.
 Located in Nerima in northwest Tokyo, Shakujii River can be accessed from Ikebukuro.
 This beautiful stretch of river offers an almost secretive world painted with the colors of spring.
 While you marvel at the flowers, you can fill your stomach.
 During the festival season, there are plenty of covered food stalls serving Japanese festival foods like yakitori and okonomiyaki—and even some cold drinks.